varnerlab/GFFJ/README.md

 ## Statement of need
-The current implementation of *GapFind* and *GapFill* is in GAMS, which charges a significant amount of license fee from each single user, even though many solvers are free for academic purpose.
+The current implementation of `GapFind` and `GapFill` is in GAMS, which charges a significant license fee from each user, even though many solvers are free for academic purposes.
 To promote the usage of this computational tool, we developed this open-source Julia package, `GapFindFill.jl`, to enable researchers to use *GapFind* and *GapFill* for free by harnessing the power of academic free solvers provided by [Gurobi](https://www.gurobi.com/) and [IBM](https://www.ibm.com/analytics/cplex-optimizer).
 `GapFindFill.jl` is implemented in Julia and makes use of the high-level interface [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl).
 JuMP is a domain-specific modeling language for mathematical optimization embedded in Julia.
 With JuMP, it is easier for users to specify and call different optimizers to solve optimization problems in `GapFindFill.jl` than using interfaces provided by solvers directly.
-Built upon the generic high-level programming language Julia, users can embed `GapFindFill.jl` in their complex work flows to simplify task processing.
-While GAMS, as a specific optimization tool, does not provide support for processing other tasks, nor being able to be integrated with other programming languages.
+Built upon the generic high-level programming language Julia, users can embed `GapFindFill.jl` in their complex workflows to simplify task processing.
+GAMS, as a specific optimization tool, does not provide support for processing other tasks or integrate with other programming languages.

 ## Installation instruction
-**Requirement**.
-In order to use SEML, the user needs to [install Julia](https://julialang.org/downloads/platform.html) first.
+To use this package, the user needs to [install Julia](https://julialang.org/downloads/platform.html) first.
 This version is built on [Julia v1.1](https://julialang.org/downloads/oldreleases.html).
 [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl) is used in GapFindFill.jl as the default solver for both gap finding and filling.
-[Gurobi](http://www.gurobi.com/) provides free academic license for non-commercial use.
+[Gurobi](http://www.gurobi.com/) provides a free academic license for non-commercial use.
 Users can also choose to use [GLPK.jl](https://github.com/JuliaOpt/GLPK.jl) or [CPLEX.jl](https://github.com/JuliaOpt/CPLEX.jl) for gap finding.
-GLPK is free for all users, while CPLEX provides free academic license.
-But note that comparing to Gurobi and CPLEX, it takes GLPK much more time and memory to solve the same problem.
+GLPK is free for all users, while CPLEX provides a free academic license.
+But note that compared to Gurobi and CPLEX, it takes GLPK much more time and memory to solve the same problem.
 For gap filling, Gurobi is set as the only solver since it worked way better than the other two in our tests.

-For [Julia v1.0](https://julialang.org/downloads/) users, any package compatibility issues while testing GapFindFill.jl can be resolved through pinning CPLEX.jl and Gurobi.jl to a specific version by running following commands in `pkg>` mode:
+For [Julia v1.0](https://julialang.org/downloads/) users, any package compatibility issues while testing GapFindFill.jl can be resolved by pinning CPLEX.jl and Gurobi.jl to a specific version by running the following commands in `pkg>` mode:
 ```julia
 pin Gurobi@0.6.0
 pin CPLEX@0.5.0